 Getting the pacing of your video right will ensure it’s as effective as possible – and once you’ve got that right, edited versions perfect for social media could very well follow!

-We’ll leave you with some good examples of short videos perfect for social media from our friends at Redrow Homes.
+We’ll leave you with some good examples of short videos perfect for social media that we’ve been involved in.
 Enjoy!